hashbang/hashbang/abuse/signup.md

    the SSH UI is not specially trusted.

-4. No data must be recorded before a signup is successful:  doing otherwise opens up a DoS vector (and is inefficient).
+4. No data must be recorded before a signup is successful:  doing otherwise opens up a DoS vector (and is inefficient) and a potential privacy issue.

 ## Implementation

 The concrete implementation relies on two mechanisms:

 - a textual captcha is systematically sent to the user requesting the account creation, and the account creation can only be fulfilled if a valid answer is provided;